ldaniels528/robowars/README.md

 ### Objective

-The objective is to create a free JVM-based MMO, where players can build and customize their machines and battle in out in a 3D battle arena.
+The objective is to create a free JVM-based MMO, where players can build and customize their machines and battle it out in a 3D battle arena.

 ### Status